dgraph-io/dgraph-docs/content/deploy/single-host-setup.md

 Notice the use of -o for server2 to override the default ports for server2.

 ### Run Dgraph's Ratel UI

 ```sh
 docker run -it -p 8000:8000 --network dgraph_default dgraph/dgraph:{{< version >}} dgraph-ratel
 ```

+{{% notice "note" %}} As an alternative to running Ratel using Docker, you can clone and build Ratel using the [instructions from the Ratel repository on GitHub](https://github.com/dgraph-io/ratel/blob/master/INSTRUCTIONS.md).
+{{% /notice %}}

 ## Run using Docker Compose (On single AWS instance)